Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-How do you prove social media ROI to skeptical clients?
+How do you prove social media ROI to a skeptical client?

 Other Use Cases